-The need to perform work near swift water must be eliminated or otherwise minimised as far as reasonably practicable through work planning and workplace or process design.
+The need to perform work near Swift water must be eliminated or otherwise minimised as far as reasonably practicable through work planning and workplace or process design.

-Where workers need to access and work near swift water, a JSEA/SWMS must be developed or reviewed and all the identified controls must be implemented prior to commencing the work.
-The following controls must be included in the JSEA/SWMS:
+Where workers need to access and work near Swift water, a risk assessment must be developed or reviewed and all the identified controls must be implemented prior to commencing the work.
+The following controls must be included in the Swift water risk assessment:

-- Minimum of two persons required for the task.
-Workers should remain within sight and sound of each other at all times. - Wearing a Level 100 swift water lifejacket.
-This jacket must meet the following requirements that outlined in AS 4758.1: Personal floatation devices - general requirements: - ability to swim in both defensive and aggressive positions - visibility day and night - quick release harness system - knife attachment. - Workers completed the Swift water first responder training. - Swift water rescue kit and rescue plan.
+Minimum of two persons required for the task.
+Workers should remain within sight and sound of each other at all times.

+- Wearing a Level 100 Swift water lifejacket.
+This jacket must meet the requirements outlined in AS 4758 Personal floatation devices general requirements - Workers completed the Swift water first responder training. - Swift water rescue kit and rescue plan.